aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-html/_index.md

 - **404 Not Found**: The spreadsheet file not accessible.
 - **500 Server Error**: The spreadsheet has encountered an anomaly in obtaining calculation data.

-## Why should you use the Convert Range to Html API?
+## Why should you use the Convert Range to HTML API?

-- No need for cloud storage, reducing the burden on cloud resources.
+- You can convert spreadsheet data of range  without first uploading the workbook, which saves storage space and reduces costs.
-- Development can be quickly completed through the existing SDK.
+- Development can be quickly completed through the existing Aspose.Cells Cloud SDKs.
+- **Simple Integration**: REST API with clear documentation.
+- **Scalable Architecture**: Handles from small to enterprise-scale operations.

-## How to Use the Convert Range to Html API with SDKs?
+## How to Use the Convert Range to HTML API with SDKs?

-### Convert Range to Html API Specification
+### Convert Range to HTML API Specification

-The [Convert Range to Html API Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertRangeToHtml) provides a publicly accessible programming interface, enabling you to carry out REST interactions directly from a web browser.
+The [Convert Range to HTML API Specification](https://reference.aspose.cloud/cells/#/ConversionController/ConvertRangeToHtml) provides a publicly accessible programming interface, enabling you to carry out REST interactions directly from a web browser.

 ### Use Aspose.Cells Cloud SDKs

-Using the SDK is the fastest way to develop, as it abstracts away the low-level details, allowing you to convert a range data to a html file with short code.
+Using the SDK is the fastest way to develop, as it abstracts away the low-level details, allowing you to convert a data of range  to a HTML file with short code.
 Please visit the [GitHub repository](https://github.com/aspose-cells-cloud) for a comprehensive list of Aspose.Cells Cloud SDKs.

 The following code examples illustrate how to interact with Aspose.Cells web services using various SDKs: